Stephen-ODriscoll/PlutoUtils/docs/unicode.md

 All conversions in the ASCII range are optimised to only require 1 check before the character is copied.

-String conversions between strings of same sized characters are handled in [string.hpp](./string.md).

 ### utf8_to_utf16()
 1. Takes a pointer to the start of a UTF-8 element array, the array size and a modifiable UTF-16 string.
 Converts each element and writes it to the modifiable string.
 2. Takes a UTF-8 string and a modifiable UTF-16 string.
 Converts each element and writes it to the modifiable string.